alekseybeletskii/ADC.Data.Viewer.Java/Readme.md

                                     arrow UP,DOWN - list by one; ctrl+HOME - show all in one;
    - "Plot->Draw by one"            shows selected signals inside one drawing, one under another;
    - "Plot->Draw by one and scroll" shows selected signals one by one inside a scrolling pane;
+   - "DataBase->..." setup data base connection, persist and fetch your data;

    - When plots are shown, Savitsky-Golay filter can be applied.
    - double click on table will check/uncheck all signals
    - individual color can be set for every signal